ayo-codes/moviesApp/README.md

 #### Fantasy Movie

 > Created a form that the user can fill in to allow them fill in details of a fantasy movie they have.
-Users can fill in the movie title , movie overview , genres ( gotten from the tmdb API), date , and production company (gotten from the tmdb website)
+Users can fill in the movie title , movie overview , genres ( gotten from the tmdb API), date , and production company (gotten from the tmdb website).
+Id of the movie is generated using uuid().

 ![][myimage11]

+> User can see their list of fantasy movies in a table on the page

+![][myimage12]

+>User can see the details of their fantasy movie on a dedicated page (parameterised route uses the id generated from uuid )

+![][myimage13]

 #### Upcoming Movies.